CBIIT/bento-frontend/packages/paginated-table/Add_ALL_Files__BLUE_ButtonREADME.md

-### 1 Use bento-core/paginated-table package version publish by ICDC
+### 1 Use latest or bento-core/paginated-table package version publish by ICDC
 Alternative configuratoin for BLUE button
 ```
 // 1.0.1-icdc.3